 Dumpsters are located near the shelter houses for trash.

 Lake Snowden has a grass and sand beach and swimming area open Memorial Day through Labor Day, daylight hours only.
-No life guards are on duty and adult supervision is required for anyone 17 years of age or under.
+Lifeguards are on duty however, adult supervision is required for anyone 17 years of age or under.

 Open Memorial Day through Labor Day Weekend, the inflatable Water Park at Lake Snowden is a great way to cool off this summer.

 Guests are required to sign a liability wavier for Water Park Admission.